10th Finchley

 In July the 11th Barry Sea Scouts spent a weekend at Gordon Hall, en route to Hungary.
 They had been the winners of the 1927 MacKay competition and were quite keen to see the Rover Den.
 Unfortunately this had recently been dismantled due to a filling-in operation on the ground surrounding the hall.

-After agreeing that Summer Camp would be held in Neuchâtel, Switzerland, contact was made with the British authorities and to their good fortune all the arrangements at the Swiss end were made for them by the British Vice-Consul, M de Pury.
+After agreeing that the 1928 Summer Camp would be held in Neuchâtel, Switzerland, contact was made with the British authorities and to their good fortune all the arrangements at the Swiss end were made for them by the British Vice-Consul, M de Pury.

 They arrived early in the town and after loading their kit onto a special tram with a trailer they marched to the ‘Restaurant des Jeune Filles’ for their breakfast.
 After this they then travelled by tram along the shore of Lake Neuchâtel to Areuse where their site was located about fifty yards from the lake.